telerik/xamarin-forms-docs/controls/tabview/tabview-key-features.md

 **RadTabView** control exposes the following properties:

 * **Items**(*ObservableItemCollection<TabViewItem>*)
-* **IsContentPreserved**: Specifies whether the state of the content will be preserved when the selection is changed.
 * **Header** (*TabViewHeader*): Modify the header appearance.
 * The TabView Header position could be easily changed to top/bottom through the **HeaderPosition**(*TabViewHeaderPosition*) property.
 The default header position is top.
 * **SelectedItem**(*object*)
+* **IsContentPreserved**: This property could be used to preserve the tabs content when switching them.
+In this way the visual state of the components inside each tab wouldn't be reset.
+When IsContentPreserved is set to True, the tabview does not unload/reload the tabs' content.
+By default the property is False.

+>tip **IsContentPreserved** property is part of the TabView features set from R2 2019 Service Pack.

 ## TabView Selection